andrewsawesome/MyApplication/README.md

 # Expectations
 This software is provided as is, without a warranty.
 Please note that I will not be providing fast support, and may not choose to support or provide support or bugfixes or Operating Systems older than Windows 10 or Android 8.0 Oreo.

+# Releases

+The below releases are test apks and windows apps.
+For Android, download the apk, click settings>allow chrome to install unknown apps>back button>Install.
+For Windows, download the MSI or EXE(I recommend the MSI), then run as administrator and install.
 # FAQ

 Why aren't MacOS, iOS, and iPadOS currnetly supported?